Course code: QPAV104P

 01235 555 585

-The introduction will include improving your voice and vocal health with the use of physical, breathing, and vocal exercises along with an exploration of your voice and its characteristics and range.
-Sessions will continue to expand into various aspects of singing such as tone quality, smoothness, register changes, tuning, and repertoire, working with songs suitable to the students’ style, ability, and experience.
+There will be a refreshed introduction to the singing voice and vocal health with the use of physical, breathing, and vocal exercises to improve your singing experience along with an exploration of your voice and its characteristics and range.
+Sessions will continue to expand into various aspects of singing such as tone quality, smoothness, register changes, and tuning, working with songs suitable to the students’ style, ability, and experience.
 This will include a lot of singing together as a group but also will provide opportunities for solo work when appropriate as well as own choices of songs throughout the course.

-Please note that there will be no sessions on the 6th and 27th May 2024.
+Please note that there will be no session on the 12th February 2024.

 Abingdon and Witney College is subject to Ofsted regulation and is required to work with all its students to make sure they understand Government initiatives around Safeguarding, Prevent and Fundamental British Values.
 Information on these matters will be shared with you during your course.